pyiron/pyiron/docs/source/installation.rst

 * Finally some pyiron installations use a group management component which is currently in development.
 They might have additional options in their `~/.pyiron` configuration to enable sharing calculations between different users.
 These options are `VIEWERUSER`, `VIEWERPASSWD` and `VIEWER_TABLE`.
 As this is a development feature it is not yet fully documented.
 Basically those are the access details for the global database viewer, which can read the database entries of all users.
 With this configuration it is possible to load jobs of other users.

+In analogy to the `~/.pyiron` configuration file pyiron also supports using environment variables to configure the pyiron installation.
+The available environment variables are:

+* the `PYIRONCONFIG` environment variable defines the location of the `.pyiron` configuration file.

+* the `PYIRONRESOURCEPATHS` environment variable defines the `RESOURCE_PATHS` option.

+* the `PYIRONPROJECTPATHS` environment variable defines the `PROJECT_PATHS` option.

+* the `PYIRONPROJECTCHECKENABLED` environment variable defines the `ROJECT_CHECK_ENABLED` option.

+* the `PYIRONDISABLE` environment variable defines the `DISABLE_DATABASE` option.

+* the `PYIRONSQLTYPE`, `PYIRONSQLFILE`, `PYIRONSQHOST`, `PYIRONSQLDATABASE`, `PYIRONUSER` and `PYIRONSQLUSERKEY` environment varaibles define the SQL database connection and can also be summarized in the `PYIRONSQLCONNECTIONSTRING` environment variable.

+* the `PYIRONSQLVIEWTABLENAME`, `PYIRONSQLVIEWUSER` and `PYIRONSQLVIEWUSERKEY` environment variables define the SQL viewer connection and can also be summarized in the `PYIRONSQLVIEWCONNECTIONSTRING` environment variable.

 To further explain the usage of the different parameters we discuss common use cases in the following:

 Use you own executable for LAMMPS/ S/PHI/nX or GPAW